-Tezos facilitates peer-to-peer transactions, and also the establishment of decentralized applications (DApps) on the network.
-The network utilizes smart contracts to automatically execute the terms of a buyer-seller transaction agreement.
+Tezos facilitates peer-to-peer transactions, and also the establishment of decentralised applications (DApps) on the network.
+The network utilises smart contracts to automatically execute the terms of a buyer-seller transaction agreement.

 Network participants use proof-of-stake verification to come to a consensus on whether that block comprises a valid transaction.

 This all sounds pretty similar to other blockchains that use smart-contracts, such as Ethereum.
 Where Tezos exhibits a stark difference from other blockchain-based transaction networks is with regards to its governance.